-Of course all districts have different areas inside of them that can be more of this and less of that; I’m speaking more in general terms here to give you an impression.
+Of course, all districts have different areas inside of them that can be more of this and less of that; I’m speaking more in general terms here to give you an impression.

 2) Find a House

-One quite new example in this field is nestpick.
+One example in this field is nestpick.
 They offer apartments and rooms for long term rent in many European cities, including Berlin.
 Their website comes in 6 European languages, which makes this sensitive task more easy for foreigners.
 You’ll find homes in all the major districts of Berlin and the process of booking them is easy.

 3) Make Yourself at Home

 Once you’ve found your new nest and settled in, it’s time to make it your home.
 Berlin has a lot of options in different price ranges in terms of interior design and home accessories.
-We want to give you a few examples of where you can get original and nice stuff for you new house.
+We want to give you a few examples of where you can get original and nice stuff for your new house.